EvolEcolGroup/tidysdm/README.md

 version](https://evolecolgroup.github.io/tidysdm/dev/) of the site updated for the `dev` branch of `tidysdm` (on the top left of the dev website, the version number is in red and in the format x.x.x.9xxx, indicating it is a development version).
+If you want to contribute, make sure to read our [contributing guide](https://evolecolgroup.github.io/tidysdm/CONTRIBUTING.html).

 ## When something does not work